blueschistrocks/School_District_Analysis/README.md

 ### Re-Analysis District Summary
-The effect of the removal of the scores for the 9th grade class on the District Summary was negligible.
+The effect of the removal of the scores for the 9th grade class on the District Summary was viable but negligible.

 ![Re-Analysis District Summary](https://github.com/blueschistrocks/School_District_Analysis/blob/07aa8d6b447af22ba91923f6dd1240906a1b3ee2/Resources/District_Summary_df.png)